French National Centre for Scientific Research: History

+Reform proposals

 The effectiveness of the recruitment, compensation, career management, and evaluation procedures of CNRS have been under scrutiny.
 Governmental projects include the transformation of the CNRS into an organization allocating support to research projects on an ad hoc basis and the reallocation of CNRS researchers to universities.
 Another controversial plan advanced by the government involves breaking up the CNRS into six separate institutes.
-These modifications, which were again proposed in 2021 by ultraliberal "think tanks" such as the Institut Montaigne, have been massively rejected by French scientists, leading to multiple protests.
+These modifications, which were again proposed in 2021 by think tanks such as the Institut Montaigne, have been massively rejected by French scientists, leading to multiple protests.
+Important reforms were also recommended in the 2023 assessment report of the HCERES.